 However, that’s not the last of Lincoln’s secrets of the heart.
 Some historians doubt Lincoln’s love for Rutledge, since there was no historical evidence of such a relationship.
 Herndon may actually have made that up to cover up something else: that Lincoln may have been gay, or at least bisexual.
 Writer/ sexologist Sylvia Rhue, Ph.D., wrote in Huffington Post that she met a descendant of Herndon who claimed that Herndon had been gay as well as Lincoln’s lover.
 There are also rumors that Lincoln had other dalliances with men, including his companion Joshua Speed, and his bodyguard David Derickson.
 At the time (and even to this day) certain sexual acts were illegal in many states regardless of sexual preference, making it certain that being gay was equated with illegal behavior.
 This is a fact that a lawyer like Lincoln would be fully aware of would need to hide very well, were the accusations true.
 Hence, this may be why Herndon claimed that Lincoln loved Ann Rutledge.
 Lincoln is only one amongst a number of other presidents who might have been gay.

 Another sexual act that was illegal in the past in some states was “miscegenation,” which is essentially interracial sex or breeding.
 It’s now an accepted fact that some slave owners had sex with their slaves and fathered mixed-race children.
 One such is alleged to be President Thomas Jefferson.
-Technically, Jefferson was not cheating on wife Martha, since she was by then deceased.
-However, the alleged lover was his slave Sarah “Sally” Hemings, either the half-sister of his wife, or her step-sister, depending on the account.
-While it was denied in the recent past, fairly recent DNA analysis of one Hemings’ descendants shows a high probability that Jefferson fathered her youngest son Eston Hemings, and likely all of her five or six children (depending on the account).
+Technically, Jefferson was not cheating on his wife Martha, since she was by then deceased.
+However, the alleged lover was his slave Sarah “Sally” Hemings, either the half-sister of his wife or her step-sister, depending on the account.
+While it was denied in the recent past, a fairly recent DNA analysis of one Hemings’ descendants shows a high probability that Jefferson fathered her youngest son Eston Hemings, and likely all of her five or six children (depending on the account).
 This is counter to the original claims by Jefferson’s official descendants that his cousins were the fathers, which DNA evidence shows not to be true.

 A couple of other presidents either fathered a child or were accused of fathering a child out of wedlock, including Grover Cleveland and Warren G. Harding.
 Of all the other presidents who either had affairs or were accused of them (13 of 16 total), Bill Clinton doesn’t even compare to the biggest “player” of them all: the immensely charismatic John F. Kennedy.
 If the stories of his philandering are even partly true — something wife Jackie was said to have known about — he seems to have turned presidential affairs into a sport, having affairs he’d need two hands or more to count.